What is Osteoarthritis (OA)?

 - Caution with bending down to dishwasher, pets etc

-- Caution with gardening, cleaning and household activities that may require a lot of physical effort, bending, lifting etc
+- Caution with gardening, cleaning and household activities that also may require a lot of physical effort, bending, lifting etc

 - You will need to seek advice on your condition specifically, but as a general guide if Osteoarthritis affects your back.